futureverse/future/README.md

 | **[future.mirai]**      | `mirai_multisession`  | all         | parallelly via **mirai** background R sessions (on current machine)
 | **[future.mirai]**      | `mirai_cluster`       | all         | parallelly via **mirai** daemons running locally or remotely

-By default, future expressions are evaluated eagerly (= instantaneously) and synchronously (in the current R session).
-This evaluation strategy is referred to as "sequential".
-In this section, we will go through each of these strategies and discuss what they have in common and how they differ.
+By default, future expressions are evaluated synchronously in the current R session via the "sequential" backend.
+In this section, we will go through the other backend and discuss what they have in common and how they differ.

 ### Consistent Behavior Across Futures

-Before going through each of the different future strategies, it is probably helpful to clarify the objectives of the Future API (as defined by the future package).
-When programming with futures, it should not really matter what future strategy is used for executing code.
-This is because we cannot really know what computational resources the user has access to so the choice of evaluation strategy should be in the hands of the user and not the developer.
-In other words, the code should not make any assumptions on the type of futures used, e.g. synchronous or asynchronous.
+Before going through each of the different future backends, it is probably helpful to clarify the objectives of the Future API (as defined by the future package).
+When programming with futures, it should not matter what future backend is used for executing code.
+This is because we cannot really know what computational resources the user has access to, so the choice of parallel backend should be in the hands of the user and not the developer.
+In other words, the code should not make any assumptions on where and when futures are resolved.

 One of the designs of the Future API was to encapsulate any differences such that all types of futures will appear to work the same.
 This despite expressions may be evaluated locally in the current R session or across the world in remote R sessions.
 Another obvious advantage of having a consistent API and behavior among different types of futures is that it helps while prototyping.
 Typically one would use sequential evaluation while building up a script and, later, when the script is fully developed, one may turn on asynchronous processing.

-Because of this, the defaults of the different strategies are such that the results and side effects of evaluating a future expression are as similar as possible.
+Because of this, the defaults of the different backends are such that the results and side effects of evaluating a future expression are as similar as possible.
 More specifically, the following is true for all futures:

 * All _evaluation is done in a local environment_ (i.e. `local({ expr })`) so that assignments do not affect the calling environment.
 This is natural when evaluating in an external R process, but is also enforced when evaluating in the current R session.